sfu-ireceptor/turnkey-service-php/doc/sanitychecking.md

  - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-Note that this check can work if one of the three components is missing.
+Note that this check can work if one or more of the three components is missing.
 For example, if the sample is not loaded into the API, the script will report this as "NINAPI" and compare what is in the metadata against the number of lines in annotation file.
 If a filename is not found, it will be reported and a 0 will be marked under #Lines Annotation F.

 ```
 ir_rearrangement_number: 646
 Metadata file names: ['SRR1964798.fmt19']
-Files found in server: ['SRR1964798.fmt19']
+Files found in server: []
-Files not found in server: []
+Files not found in server: ['SRR1964798.fmt19']

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 ir_sequence_count 			#Lines Annotation F 	Test Result . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 API Resp 	 Metadata Resp
 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-NINAPI 		 56075				56075			False
+NINAPI 		 56075				0			False

  - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -